aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

 #### Default Interfaces

 - Set default uplink, downlink and mlag interfaces which will be used if these interfaces are not defined on a device (either directly or through inheritance).
-- These are defined based on the combination of node_type (e.g. l3leaf or spine) and platform.
+- These are defined based on the combination of node_type (e.g. l3leaf or spine) and a regex for matching the platform.
 - A list of interfaces or interface ranges can be specified.
 - Each list item supports range syntax that can be expanded into a list of interfaces.
 Interface range examples:
   - Ethernet49-52/1: Expands to [ Ethernet49/1, Ethernet50/1, Ethernet51/1, Ethernet52/1 ]